elijah286/measurement-plugin-converter-labview/README.md

 The Measurement Plug-In Converter is a tool to convert LabVIEW (*.vi) measurements into [measurement plug-ins](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/measurement-plugins.html).

+> [!NOTE]
+> The tool automates the conversion process by automatically transforming selected LabVIEW
+> measurements into Measurement Plug-ins to a **certain extent**, with minimal manual wiring
+> required to finalize the setup.

 ## Software support

 - [LabVIEW 2021 SP1](https://www.ni.com/en/support/downloads/software-products/download.labview.html) or later